dataqueso/navigating-ml/_posts/2018-11-02-level3_practice.md

 4. Do the same exact exercise with CoCo: http://cocodataset.org/#home
     1. Why do you think you get bad results?
+<br><br>
+1. Object Detection
-5. Use the Out of Box Faster-RCNN solution
+    1. Use the Out of Box Faster-RCNN or YOLOv3 solution to identify new objects in images based on a model trained on CoCo

 ## TensorFlow